Make some whimsical garden art toadstools using repurposed items from your kitchen. They make adorable shelters for garden gnomes.

 I love a project like this one because it repurposes household items, requires no special equipment or tools, and kids can definitely help.

-I’ve gone for the classic red and white look, but really you could create them in any colour or style you like.
+I’ve gone for the classic red and white look, but really you could create them in any color or style you like.

 - Wooden bowl for top of toadstool.